wgb/cayley-clj/README.md

 Leiningen project.clj dependency:
 [![Clojars Project](http://clojars.org/org.clojars.wgb/cayley-clj/latest-version.svg)](http://clojars.org/org.clojars.wgb/cayley-clj)

 Queries are formed using syntax similar to Javascript/Gremlin.
 A query takes the form of a vector of vectors.
-The subvectors are in the form of [verb args] where verb is either a string with no args, or a keyword with optional args that can be either a string or integer value, a vector of values, or a vector of the form [:verb & args].
+The subvectors are in the form of [:verb & args] where verb is a keyword with optional args that can be either a string or integer value, an empty vector (call verb with no args), a vector of values, or a vector of the form [:verb & args].

 For writes, triples/quads take the form of [subject predicate object provenance].
 Provenance is optional.
 The write function takes a collection of triples/quads and the write url.